 NICE has issued guidance saying that this procedure appears to be safe and works well enough to be used on cancer in the liver.
 But there is a higher risk of getting an infection afterwards.

-The procedure takes about 30 to 60 minutes.
 You may have it as part of open surgery under general anaesthetic or using keyhole techniques under local or general anaesthetic.

 The tip of the cryoprobe is then cooled to below freezing.
 The probe creates an ice ball within the surrounding tissue that aims to destroy the cancer cells.
 Sometimes the area is thawed for 10 to 15 minutes and then frozen again.